The Economist have boosted the normal Airpoints Dollars earn rate on print and/or digital subscriptions until 31 May.

 |Subscription Type||Cost||Airpoints Dollars|

-As you can see, a 3-year digital subscription offers the greatest return vs spend amount.
-If you were planning to spend $840 on flights anyway, you’re effectively only paying $335 for a three-year subscription to The Economist – or about $2.15 per week.
+As you can see, a 1-year print and digital subscription offers the greatest return vs spend amount.
+If you were planning to spend $470 on flights anyway, you’re effectively only paying $205 for the subscription itself— or about $3.94 per week.

 Our take: is this a good deal?